 Restoration Druid Priorities and Abilities

-, Restoration Druid formerly of Reckoning on US-Mannoroth.
+, Restoration Druid currently of Big Dumb Guild on US-Illidan and formerly of Reckoning on US-Mannoroth.
 I've been raiding in WoW for almost 11 years on various healers and DPS with my most recent accomplishment of finishing US-12th, World-64th in Mythic Nighthold.
 Find me on

 Priorities & Abilities

 Baseline Restoration Druid Spells